 User’s emotions.
 Here, you follow your user’s emotional journey.
 It’s their emotional experience of interacting with your service.
 Think of how they feel about people with whom they talk, channels they have to use, steps they take, problems they might face during, say, SaaS product adoption or buying process, and so on.
 It's a good metric to track customer satisfaction.

-Sometimes, emotions are louder than words when it comes to creating a perfect SaaS customer journey and way more honest.
+Sometimes, customer emotions are louder than words when it comes to creating a perfect SaaS customer journey and way more honest.
 So don’t miss important insights.
 In UXPressia, you can use the Quotes section to list your customer’s thoughts or identify the key emotion and create an emotional graph to see at what stages your customer’s emotional experience requires immediate attention.

 It’s far from everything you can cover when filling in the SaaS customer journey map’s stage.
 You can also identify touchpoints.